WaleedImran2007/WaleedImran2007/README.md

     <img src="https://img.shields.io/badge/-🔗%20Linktree%20Clone-0A66C2?style=for-the-badge&logo=github&logoColor=white" />
   </a>
   <br>
-  A custom **Linktree alternative** built with Next.Js and Tailwind CSS.
+  A modern and customizable <b>Linktree clone</b> where users can manage multiple social and professional links in one place.
-  Responsive UI • Easy to customize • Share all links in one place
+        Built with clean UI and responsive design so it works perfectly across devices.
 </p>
   <br><br>
 <p align="center">